Second hour now underway on the Rush Limbaugh program.

 You bet.

-Now you throw in the weak dollar and their easy money policy from the Federal Reserve, which has been a huge disaster, slashing interest rates, literally priming the pump with easy money, and we've got a cost of cost of living index crisis right now.
+Now, you throw in the weak dollar and our easy money policy from the Federal Reserve, which has been a huge disaster, sloshing interest rates, literally priming the pump with easy money.

-Anyway, oh, I wanted to get that in because this is really what's driving so much of this command and control left-wing activism coming from your city council, your county commission, your State House, and the United States Congress.
+Anyway, oh, I wanted to get that in because this is really what's driving so much of this command and control left-wing activism coming from your city council, your county commission, your statehouse, and the United States Congress.

-1800-282-2882, Mike in Olympia, Washington, you are on the Rush Limbaugh program with me, Jason Lewis.
+You are on the Rush Limbaugh program with me, Jason Lewis.

 Hi.